System Design Space

 Read review

-The architecture should support small, frequent changes instead of large releases
+The architecture should support small, frequent changes instead of rare, high-risk leaps.

 Related book